JustinLesko02/ME423GiveMeAHand/README.md

 # ME423GiveMeAHand
-This repository contains code used to manipulate a Quansar QArm using user motions captured on a webcam.
+This repository contains code that manipulates a Quansar QArm using hand motions captured on a webcam.
 ## Overview

+## Necessary equipment
+ - A computer or microprocessor
+ - One or two cameras (for 2d and 3d manipulation respectively)